 Retail discounts: Many retailers offer a military discount, which will vary based on the store.

 Car purchases: Some dealerships offer military discounts and/or special pricing on the vehicles in their inventory.
 Visit their websites or call their sales office to confirm.
 Other ways to save include taking advantage of Navy Federal Credit Union’s military discount or using the Car Buying Service, which offers discounts on new and used vehicles from TrueCar® network dealers.

 Technology discounts: Tech retailers like Apple® and Dell® offer military discounts on their products.
 To get this discount, you'll need to make your purchase directly from the retailer's website.

-Service plan discounts: Most major wireless companies like AT&T®, Verizon® and Sprint® offer military service plan discounts.
-To find out what you need to do in order to get this discount, you'll need to visit the company's website.
+Service plan discounts: Most major wireless companies like AT&T®, Verizon® and Sprint™ offer military service plan discounts.
+To find out what you need to do to get this discount, check out the company's website.

 Other Ways to Save